By Gail Marsh

 For the birds

 A cardboard tube can also make a great bird feeder!
 Thread a string through the tube and tie the ends.
 Coat the outside of the tube with peanut butter.
 Then roll the tube in bird seed.
-Use the string to hand the feeder on a nearby tree, then watch the birds from your RV window.
+Use the string to hang the feeder on a nearby tree, then watch the birds from your RV window.

 If you have additional ways to use cardboard tubes, please share them in the comments below.